d3aths/AAD531/fjourn.md

 I love the colour palette of this site as these are some of my favourite colours used in combination with each other.
 For everything in the site, I took hex codes from the background image.

+![palette](/assets/website-palette.png)

 I've been experimenting a bit with the background, and decided that it would look better blurred.
 The way the CSS works with that is that the body, html, and bg div height has to be set to 100% or it won't show up properly.
 This caused issues with the main column divs that were originally on the front page.
 The entire body would blur itself instead of the background image like I wanted.
 Upon a lot of review, I figured that since we technically have to create a splash page, I could do that and have just a basic splash when you first arrive on the page, and then the content could be displayed after going into the site properly, and I would remove the scanlines and complicated css that was messing it up after.
+So with this change, the background on the site is nicely blurred to give more focus to the main content.
+Another thing I was focusing on was experimenting with different content in my splash page.
+At first, the main page had the content on it that you now see once you have clicked the enter button.
+I then changed it to having the enter button and all the effects and such, but it looked very empty, especially on a large screen.
+I played around with different things like text or even css animations, and just moving the enter to be the very center of the screen but still felt like it needed something more.
+I asked a friend to have a look at the website and if he had any feedback or suggestions about it, and it was helpful hearing an outside observation.
+One of the points was that you don't know what the website is even for when you arrive at the page, you just see a background and an enter button.
+So I decided after that to just add the CP logo to kinda show what the website was about.

-Hopefully I can still get the background to blur within the site as well.
+After finalizing that, I moved the previous content over to the inside of the site and went from there.

-![palette](/assets/website-palette.png)

 ## Formative Professional Pratices
 summarise an area of professional pratice in approx 300 words, use imagery if appropirate, you must use credible academic references and cite your statements. you are welcome ot give your thoughts, however you must have your statements backed up by credible research